PostHog/posthog.com/contents/docs/self-host/configure/using-altinity-cloud.md

 ## Deployment instructions

 PostHog uses Kafka to send data from the app to ClickHouse.
-For that reason, Kafka needs to be accessible for ClickHouse during deployment.
+For that reason, Kafka needs to be accessible to ClickHouse during deployment.

 ### Deploying using external Kafka